-Exclusive: How Jim Nantz and Pat Sullivan Saved One Shining Moment
+Exclusive: How Jim Nantz Pat Sullivan Saved One Shining Moment

-(Editor’s note: in honor of the national championship game tonight, we are re-running this exclusive that originally ran in 2014.)

-When you watch the iconic “One Shining Moment” video montage tonight after the national title game, take a minute or two to think about how it nearly disappeared.
-If it weren’t for the combined efforts of broadcaster Jim Nantz and former UNC Tar Heel Pat Sullivan, the March Madness staple would have been cut 29 years ago.
+When you watch the iconic “One Shining Moment” video montage a week from tonight, after the 2023 national title game, take a minute or two to think about how it nearly disappeared.
+If it weren’t for the combined efforts of broadcaster Jim Nantz and former UNC Tar Heel Pat Sullivan, the March Madness staple would have been cut entirely.

-Today, you just can’t conclude the NCAA Tournament without it.
-And this astonishing fact makes it all the more unbelievable that CBS was once oh so dangerously close to giving it the axe.
+These days, you just can’t conclude the NCAA Tournament without it.
+It’s astonishing that CBS was once dangerously close to giving it the axe.

-Then CBS Sports Creative Director, the late Doug Towey, first decided to use “One Shining Moment” to close the network’s the 1987 Tournament.
-The positive public response back then led to it becoming an annual feature.
+Then CBS Sports Creative Director, the late Doug Towey, first decided to use “One Shining Moment” as a way to close the network’s broadcast of the 1987 Tournament.

 “Doug heard it and thought this could be our going off-the-air piece in the Final Four, and we’ve played it every year since,” Jim Nantz exclusively told The Sports Bank in 2014.

-Note: (Editor’s note: in honor of national title game night, we are now re-publishing this exclusive that originally ran in 2014.)